Skip to main content

 Written by Taylor Stewart

-The Checklist and Dashboard are now two separate Office views for the same client plan.
-Office > Checklist is the data-entry walkthrough that shows what is missing.
-Office > Control Panel is the read-only dashboard view built for meeting prep and quick plan review.
+The data-entry walkthrough and the meeting-prep dashboard are now both reached through Office, not as two separate pages.
+Office > Plan Setup is the guided walkthrough that shows what data is missing and helps you fill it in.
+Office > Home is the read-only command center built for meeting prep and quick plan review.

-Use Checklist when you are building or reviewing the plan.
-Use Control Panel when you want the big-picture snapshot.
+Use Plan Setup when you are building or reviewing the plan.
+Use Home when you want the big-picture snapshot.

 Where to find them

-Open a client, then click Office in the left sidebar.
-Office has five sub-pages:
+Open a client, then click Office in the left sidebar to expand it.
+Office has these sub-items:

 • Notes